xendan/pipelineapmexample/README.md

 `ports` defines ports used by processors for communication, expected list of integers of `total`-1 length

 ## What happens inside
-Gradle task 'runPipeline' build project and run result jar `total` times, to create a pipeline that consist of `total` number of independent processors.
+Gradle task `runPipeline` build project and run result jar `total` times, to create a pipeline that consist of `total` number of independent processors.
-Each processor except `Source` wait for message on incoming port process it and write new message to outgoing port.
+Each processor except `Source` wait for message on incoming port, process it and write new message to outgoing port.
 Source does not read message, it just sent "First message" string.

 ```
      +---------+         +----------+         +----------+           +----------+
      |         | MESSAGE |          | MESSAGE |          | MESSAGE   |          |
      |Source   |+------->|Processor1|+------->|Processor2|+--------->|Sink      |
      +---------+         +----------+         +----------+           +----------+
 ```

-"Business logic" executed in `PipelineProcessor.thisIsAcutallyABusinessLogic`
+Processor "Business logic" is executed in `PipelineProcessor.thisIsAcutallyABusinessLogic`

 ```
  private void thisIsAcutallyABusinessLogic(String message) throws InterruptedException {